 The series is for Sports and GT cars running on Dunlop Historic Tyres, with an emphasis on recreating the atmosphere, charm and friendliness of clubman racing in the 50s and 60s.

 The series delivers tight racing, with a great variety of cars doing battle up and down the grid.
 Driving standards are very good, and perhaps best of all the series promotes a great social atmosphere including paddock parties and events.
 At the Equipe Relay this year, the organisers laid on a live band in a pit garage!

 Series organisers John Pearson and Rob Cull moved the bar even higher this year.
 They invested in a large hospitality truck, and have maintained their personal touch (and high standards) over the championship.

 It’s little wonder that the Equipe events receive considerable interest from entrants, media, and social media followers - British historic club racing at its best!

 The Silverstone Classic proved to be a spectacular showcase for the Historic Sports Car Club’s International Historic Formula 2 Series, with a record-breaking field of more than 50 Formula 2 and Formula Atlantic single-seaters from the late 1960s and 1970s, two tremendous races and unparalleled interest in the category.

-In the remarkable 56-car field were a number of fresh cars and new driver.
+In the remarkable 56-car field were a number of fresh cars and new drivers.
 The entry included cars from 10 manufacturers and drivers from ten countries including Australia and America.